-For many families, the way to get started is to focus on a specific goal in an area that is likely to be non-contentious.
-For example, most families at the stage of employing non family in senior management positions would see the benefit of having a policy covering "Employing and Remunerating Non Family" and few could question the wisdom of improving "Communication" or clarifying the "Role of the Board".
+For many families, the way to get started when discuss potentially difficult issues about the famly business is to focus on a specific goal in an area that is likely to be non-contentious.
+For example, most families at the stage of employing non family in senior management positions would see the benefit of having a policy covering “Employing and Remunerating Non Family” and few could question the wisdom of improving “Communication” or clarifying the “Role of the Board”.

 - Shared Purpose

 - Return on Investment